vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 Confirming production orders doesn't necessarily mean finishing them.
 It's also important to give a regular update on the progress of the order---in terms of employee time and machine time usage, and also the current number of goods produced (normally, the number of goods, scrap, and yield).

 SAP has a nice standard function module called **BAPI_PRODORDCONF_GET_TT_PROP** that does all sorts of confirmation activities.
 The actual confirmation can be done by a real person or automatically by the machine.
-See [Build a Production Order Confirmation Terminal with no code](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html) to learn how to do this.
+See [Build a Production Order Confirmation Terminal with no code](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html) to learn more.

 It might be a good idea to store the confirmation in a database or Peakboard Hub before submitting it to SAP.
 This makes the system more resilient against SAP outages or other IT problems, so that production doesn't come to halt if a confirmation can't be processed right away.